Essential Parts of Your Hot Water Tank That We Repair

 - Tank: Your tank is likely made of metal material with a tank liner on the interior to protect your water from contamination and corrosion.
 Sizes can vary depending on the number of people in your household or your home’s overall size.
 40 to 60 gallons is considered standard.
 Your tank also operates under a pressure of 50-100 psi.
+Some tanks are made of plastic, like the Rheem Marathon.

 - Dip tube: A dip tube is a long plastic tube that connects to the cold water inlet and fills your tank from the bottom, where it gets heated.